 A Decade of Differences

-Schematic designs were a lot simpler 10 years ago, and the schematic review process to check for errors didn’t seem to require such a huge dedication of man-hours.
+Schematic designs review processes were a lot simpler 10 years ago, and the schematic review process to check for errors didn’t seem to require such a huge dedication of man-hours.
 Over 10 years later, our designs have become more complex than ever.
 And when it comes to designing complicated circuits, with multiple high-pin count devices and large on and off-board connectors, there comes a considerable risk for errors to escape into the manufacturing process.

 And we all know what that leads to, respins.

 I recently sat down with Altium to talk about the new technology we are working on at Valydate for Schematic Integrity Analysis checks.
-In the past few years, we’ve found ourselves profiting greatly from all the errors designers make in the schematic design process.
+In the past few years, we’ve found ourselves profiting greatly from all the errors engineers make in the schematic design process.
 It’s great for us, and great for designers as well, as we’ve finally received some clarity on just how many potential errors there are in the schematic design process, and how few of them are actually being identified in manual, human-based reviews.

 Valydate has an interesting history.
-We began with the intention to release an EDA tool for Schematic Integrity Analysis, but just weren’t big enough at the time to make that kind of investment.
+We began with the intention to release an EDA tool for Schematic Integrity Analysis but just weren’t big enough at the time to make that kind of investment.
 The solution?
 Start with a smaller investment, develop our technology through a service-based offering and show off our technology through the evaluation of real client projects.

 Did it work?
 Yep.
 Big time.
 Report after report came back from our client projects on similar errors that designers kept making in their schematic review process, some of which you might find that you are making yourself.